postCC42/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple---BADASS-/P1/setup.md

 ```
 # Fast way
+- create a VM with Ubuntu 22.04 or 24.04 as OS
 - exec the script: `install_gns3_docker.sh`
 - when prompt for gns3 non superuser privileges on gns3, **choose "yes" 2 times** (non superuser can run gns3 and intercept packets)
-- exit the shell and log back in again to the current user to be set in docker groups definitely
-- exec the script: `launch_images.sh`
+- exec the script: `build_images.sh`
-- it will check if GNS3 and Docker are installed and will build and run the host and the router
+- it will build the host and the router images
 - open GNS3 via shell: `gns3`
+- import project `P1.gns3project`

 # Long way